 Find out where to get the best foreign exchange currency rates for your holiday in Cyprus.

 Since Cyprus joined the Euro in January 2008, many European visitors have found it much easier as they don't need to worry about any foreign currency exchange rates and they can compare prices with their own country much more readily.

 UK Visitors, however, need to get the best rate they can to change GBP £ Sterling into Euros.
 The rate varies a lot and has been as high as 1.3 Euros to GBP £ pounds Sterling.
 Currently post Covid-19, it's around 1.1.
-Either way, it's important to make your UK pounds go further when visiting Cyprus.
+Either way, it's important to make your UK pounds go as far as possible when visiting Cyprus.